Precise predictions and new insights for atomic ionisation from the Migdal effect

 \subsection{Neutron scattering}

 There are several experimental proposals to test the theory underlying the Migdal effect with neutron sources.
+These experiments will probe an energy regime above that being exploited by DM experiments, but the systematic study of the Migdal effect in various atomic species will test theoretical predictions of the Migdal effect over a wide energy regime.
 We focus on the phenomenology relevant to the MIGDAL experiment since it uses the highest energy neutron sources and results in phenomenology that is most distinct from DM scattering -- and was one of the key motivations for the present work.

 A schematic representation of the MIGDAL experiment is shown in \cref{fig:MIGDALschematic}.
 The experiment will operate with intense neutron beams from D-D and D-T fusion generators, which are directed towards an optical time-projection chamber (OTPC) situated 1~metre away for the D-T generator and 0.5~metres away for the D-D generator.\footnote{We ignore the mild dependence of the neutron intensity on the orientation of the generator and assume that the neutrons are emitted isotropically.
 We use the neutron energies for the generator orientations that will be used by the MIGDAL experiment.} The OTPC will be filled with low-pressure gas: initially pure CF$_4$ and later CF$_4$-based mixtures with noble elements or Si- or Ge-compounds.
 Nuclear and electron recoils within the low-pressure gas result in ionisation tracks.
 The tell-tale sign of a Migdal event is a nuclear recoil track and an electron ionisation track emerging from a common vertex.
 The ionisation tracks must be sufficiently long to discriminate between electron and nuclear recoils; at a pressure of 50~Torr, this implies an electron energy threshold of approximately 5\,keV and a nuclear recoil threshold of around 150\,keV~\cite{MIGDALa}.